aliciapflaumer/full-stack-project/checklist.md

 3. [] api.js for create book
 4. [] ui.js for create book
 5. [] Test that you can create a book via the Web UI
-6. [] Confirm that request ran on backend with appropriate HTTP status code 201
+6. [ DONE ] Confirm that request ran on backend with appropriate HTTP status code 201

 # READ (GET)

 1. [] HTML for get all books button
 2. [] Test that you can display a books table via the Web UI
-3. [] Confirm that request ran on backend with appropriate HTTP status code returns 200
+3. [ DONE ] Confirm that request ran on backend with appropriate HTTP status code returns 200

 # DELETE

-1. [] Delete a book button on table on backend
+1. [] Create a delete button on table on backend
 2. [] Confirm that request ran on backend with appropriate HTTP status code returning 204
 3. Confirm that the book no longer exists in the backend DB